Skip links

 Order: acceptance by the Customer of a Service offered by JOOXTER.

-Data: means all information and data of the Customer and the Supplier generated or exchanged in the context of the Services.
+Data: refers to all Customer and Supplier information and data generated or exchanged as part of the Services.

 Personal Data: means any data or other information defined as such by the European and French regulations

-Equipment: means any type of equipment, whether or not connected to the Software, implemented by the Customer or used by its employees without the Supplier's control.
+Equipment: means any type of equipment, whether or not connected to the Software, implemented by the Customer or used by its employees without Supplier's control.

-Confidential Information: means any information or Data, whether or not proprietary to the Parties, communicated by either Party to the other Party in the course of performing the Services, regardless of the form of such transmission (written, oral, visual, etc.) and regardless of the medium used for such transmission (paper, drawing, computer-readable media, etc.), and including, but not limited to, patents, trademarks, software, copyrights, know-how and other proprietary information.) and regardless of the medium used for such transmission (paper, drawing, computer-readable media, etc.), and including, but not limited to, patents, trademarks, software, copyrights, know-how, plans, drawings, models, designs, specifications, media, Data, minutes of meetings, etc.
+Confidential Information: means any information or Data, whether or not owned by the Parties, communicated by one of the Parties to the other Party in the course of the performance of the Services, whatever the form used for such transmission (written, oral, visual, etc.) and whatever the medium used for such transmission (paper, drawing, computer-readable media, etc.), and including, but not limited to, patents, trademarks, software, copyrights, know-how, etc.This includes, but is not limited to, patents, trademarks, software, copyrights, know-how, plans, drawings, models, designs, specifications, media, Data, minutes of meetings, etc., as well as any other intellectual property rights.

-User ID: means the specific term by which each End User identifies himself to connect to the Software.
+Identifier: means the specific term by which each End User identifies himself to connect to the Software.
 The identifier will always be

 accompanied by a password specific to the End User.

-Resources: refers to the number of meeting rooms, offices, and equipment and materials (such as sensors) proposed in the quote.
+Resources: refers to the number of meeting rooms, offices, equipment and materials (such as sensors) proposed in the quote.

 ARTICLE III.
 SCOPE OF APPLICATION